The Donkey King: Plot

 Mangu is an insignificant donkey washer who dreams of fame and riches.
-Though his uncle, Pehelwan Chacha discourages his dreams, the spirit of his father Changu often appears to tell him to keep dreaming.
+Though his uncle, Pehelwan Chacha, discourages his dreams, the spirit of his father Changu often appears to tell him to keep dreaming.
 Mangu's land is ruled by the elite Big Cats who live off the herbivores.
 Many protests are often held at this by the public, which are futile.
 While delivering his laundry, Mangu enters the castle and meets the crafty senior adviser, Miss Fitna.
 Meanwhile, the aging King Badshah Khan informs Fitna that he wishes to forfeit the crown to his incompetent and self absorbed child Shahzada Khan.
 When Fitna influences the animals against this through propaganda, the King decides on a form of 'democracy', thinking that no one will be able to stand up to Shahzada.

 Miss Fitna and her cohorts vainly look for a suitable candidate.
 Then Miss Fitna remembers the naive donkey who will be easily influenced.
 Mangu agrees to the campaign after encouragement from his father.
-He and Shahzada compete for the crown through many hilarious ways, like press talks and rap battles, while Fitna supports Mangu through the news' influence and reverse psychology.
+He and Shahzada compete for the crown through many hilarious ways, like press talks and rap battles, while Fitna supports Mangu through influencing the news and reverse psychology.
 Eventually, Mangu makes an inspirational speech from the bottom of his heart that wins over the animals.
-The Cats are exiled and Mangu starts to live a life of luxury in the palace and neglects his duties.
+The Cats are exiled and Mangu starts to live a life of luxury in the palace and neglects his duties as the leader of the jungle.
 Meanwhile, Fitna secretly has an agenda of her own.
 She serves the human ringmaster and kidnaps the animals for his circus.
 Mangu accidentally stumbles upon their prison.
 He realizes his mistakes, apologizes to the animals and stops Fitna's party.
 Fitna falls off the cliff into the sea.
 The public and the Cats fix their problems and accept Mangu as their King.
-Meanwhile, Changu's spirit moves on, convinced his son achieved his dreams.
+Meanwhile, Changu's spirit moves on, convinced that his son has achieved his dreams.